the-expanse/SideQuestWiki/Streaming-With-SideQuest.md

 #### Double check ADB is coming from SideQuest

-Windows windows Task Manager and locate ADB.exe, then right click it, if it does not open to a folder having to do with SideQuest unplug your headset stop ADB.exe and remove the conflicting ADB.exe from whatever folder opened before restarting SideQuest and trying again.
+Run Windows Task Manager and locate ADB.exe, then right click it, if it does not open to a folder having to do with SideQuest unplug your headset stop ADB.exe and remove the conflicting ADB.exe from whatever folder opened before restarting SideQuest and trying again.

 #### Make sure your headset screen is enabled